-Simulations are initialized with the MERRA-2 reanalysis dataset as initial and boundary conditions (Global Modeling and Assimilation Office (GMAO), 2015a, b, c, d, e, f) at 06 UTC on April 4, 2020 and are run for 48 hours.
-The European 180 Centre for Medium-Range Weather Forecasts (ECMWF) v5 reanalysis (Hersbach et al., 2020, ERA5) dataset was also tested and performance with MERRA-2 was found to be slightly better for the specific case day considered here (not shown).
+Simulations are initialized with the MERRA-2 reanalysis dataset as initial and boundary conditions (Global Modeling and Assimilation Office (GMAO), 2015a, b, c, d, e, f) at 06:00 UTC on 4 April 2020 and are run for 48 h.
+The European Centre for Medium-Range Weather Forecasts (ECMWF) v5 reanalysis (Hersbach et al., 2020, ERA5) dataset was also tested, and performance with MERRA-2 was found to be slightly better for the specific case day considered here (not shown).
 At initialization, only domains 1 and 2 begin.
-At 18 UTC on April 5, domain 3 initializes and the three domains are run for six hours.
-Finally, at 0 UTC on April 6, domains 4 and 5 initialize and the five-domain setup runs for an additional six hours (dotted black vertical line in Figure 2).
-We utilize the stochastic cell temperature perturbation method on all boundaries of 185 domains 4 and 5 (Muñoz-Esparza et al., 2014, 2015) to accelerate turbulence development.
-The first hour of the simulations are considered spin up then the final five hours of simulation are considered for analysis (between the solid black vertical lines in Figure 2).
-Due to the computational expense of these runs, each simulation must restart after 20 minutes of simulation time while all five domains are running.
-Each domain produces output every 10 minutes to match the output frequency of the 190 observations.
-Pseudo-tower (the tslist option in WRF) output was also produced at the location of the E06 tower for higher-temporal resolution analysis.
-However, in running the simulations for this study, an issue within the WRF pre-processing system (WPS) was found that impacted the LES domains; specifically the COSALPHA and SINALPHA calculation (Figure A2) and corrupted the pseudo-tower (tslist) output.
-This issue is explained in more detail in Appendix A along with an analysis of the impact on the model solution (Figure A1).
-Within this manuscript, we refer to a setup as all domains in a simulation for a single SST product.
+At 18:00 UTC on 5 April, domain 3 initializes and the three domains are run for 6 h.
+Finally, at 00:00 UTC on 6 April, domains 4 and 5 initialize, and the five-domain setup runs for an additional 6 h (dotted black vertical line in Fig. 2).
+We utilize the stochastic cell temperature perturbation method on all boundaries of domains 4 and 5 (Muñoz-Esparza et al., 2014, 2015) to accelerate turbulence development.
+The first hour of the simulations are considered spin-up then the final 5 h of simulation are considered for analysis (between the solid black vertical lines in Fig. 2).
+Due to the computational expense of these runs, each simulation must restart after 20 min of simulation time while all five domains are running.
+Each domain produces output every 10 min to match the output frequency of the observations.
+Pseudo-tower (the 'tslist' option in WRF) output was also produced at the location of the E06 tower for higher-temporal resolution analysis.
+However, in running the simulations for this study, an issue in the WRF Preprocessing System (WPS) was found that impacted the LES domains, specifically the COSALPHA and SINALPHA calculation (Fig. A2), and it corrupted the pseudo-tower ('tslist') output.
+This issue is explained in more detail in Appendix A, along with an analysis of the impact on the model solution (Fig. A1).
+In this article, we refer to a setup as all domains in a simulation for a single SST product.